-Risk of fatal injury due to the coupling elements bursting!
+A DANGER Risk of fatal injury due to the coupling elements bursting!
 Hubs or flanges that have been expanded too far or fitted on too far can burst immediately or during later operation, and ejected coupling elements can lead to life threatening injuries.
 Do not exceed the maximum expansion pressure.
 Comply with the stipulated pull up dimension if tapered connections are used.
-Do not fit the hub or flange on too far.
-Install the hub or flange using a hydraulic fitting tool in accordance with the instructions of the tool manufacturer.
+Do not fit the hub or flange on too far. • Install the hub or flange using a hydraulic fitting tool in accordance with the instructions of the tool manufacturer.
 The fitting tool must secure the hub or flange axially against slipping.
-Recommendations for hydraulic installation using a hydraulic nut: Installation work should be carried out at room temperature if possible.
+Recommendations for hydraulic installation using a hydraulic nut: Proceed in a similar manner if you use a different fitting tool.
+Installation work should be carried out at room temperature if possible.
 The parts being joined together are to have the same temperature.
-Use a pump for every single oil connection if mating parts with more than one oil connection are used.
+Use a pump for every single oil connection if mating parts with more than on oil connection are used.
 Retract the hydraulic nut completely.
 Screw on the hydraulic nut and connect up the pump.
-Do not submit any Unscrew the screw plugs out of the oil connections and connect up the pump Apply about 50% of the required pressure to the hydraulic nut.
+Do not submit any pressure just yet.
+Unscrew the screw plugs out of the oil connections and connect up the pump or pumps.
+Apply about 50% of the required pressure to the hydraulic nut.
 Apply the radial expansion pressure stipulated in the dimension sheet to the pump or pumps in several steps.
 Where applicable, please contact RENK AG (Rheine plant) in the event of any missing data.
 1st step: Apply 50 % of the required pressure.
-Allow the pressure 10 minutes to take effect.
+Allow the pressure 10 minute to take effect.
 2nd step: Increase the pressure by 200 bar.
 Allow the pressure 2 minutes to take effect.
 Repeat the second step for as long as it takes until the required expansion pressure is reached.
 If pressurised oil assemblies are used without a sealing ring, only inject the pressurised oil until it escapes to the full extent on both sides of the hub or flange and the hub or flange "floats".
-If pressurised oil assemblies are used with a sealing ring, only inject the pressurised oil until it escapes to the full extent at the end of the shaft and the hub or flange "floats".
-The oil outlet can be covered at the shaft end by the structural shape of the fit- ting tool used. • Raise the axial pressure and use the hydraulic nut to fit the hub or the flange onto the shaft in the stipulated position.
-Continue to press the pressurised oil into the fitted joint.
+If pressurised oil assemblies are used with a sealing ring, only inject the pressurised oil until it escapes to the full extent at the end of the shaft and the hu or flange "floats".
+The oil outlet can be covered at the shaft end by the structural shape of the fit- ting tool used.
+Raise the axial pressure and use the hydraulic nut to fit the hub or the flange onto the shaft in the stipulated position.
+Continue to press the pressurised of into the fitted joint.
 Continually check the maximum expansion pressure during the entire joining process and do not exceed that pressure.
-When the hub or the flange is in position, open the return valve on the pump in order to reduce the oil pressure in the fitted joint. • note the oil pressure in the hydraulic nut for at least four hours.
+When the hub or the flange is in position, open the return valve on the pump in order to reduce the oil pressure in the fitted joint. in order to reduce the oil pressure in the fitted joint.Hold the oil pressure in the hydraulic nut for at least four hours.